Century Properties: Financial disclosures

 In its 2019 financial reports, the company reported a Php1.2 billion net income for the first nine months of the year or 81% up from Php661 million for the same period in 2018, while the consolidated revenue rose to 36% or Php9.8 billion versus Php7.2 billion year on year.

 For the first half of 2020, the company posted Php1.6 billion in reservation sales equivalent to 1,925 homes or 651 units under its in-city vertical developments business and 1,274 house and lot units under PHirst Park Homes.

-In July 2020, the company reported that its combined net income contributions from leasing and affordable housing portfolio jumped to Php225 million or 42% of the total net income of P546 million, compared with the 29% contribution level of the same period in 2019.
+In July 2020, the company reported that its combined net income contributions from leasing and affordable housing portfolio jumped to Php225 million or 42% of the total net income of Php 546 million, compared with the 29% contribution level of the same period in 2019.
 Their combined revenue contribution is at Php 1.27 billion or 28% from 15% in 2019.

+In April 2026, the company reported a net income tax of Php 2.1 billion for the first 9 months of 2025, up 17% from the year previous.
+This was largely driven by their First-Home Residential Developments segment which accounted for Php 8.4billion or 68% of their total revenue.